International Terms to Know

 - Dorm - Shortened form of "dormitory"; also known as "residence hall."
 A university building where students live while going to school, often with shared rooms.
 Baylor offers several dorms across the campus.

 - Mascot - A person, animal, or object believed to bring good luck, especially one kept as the symbol of an organization such as a sports team.
 Baylor's mascot is a bear.
-We even have a live bear, Lady, who lives on campus.
+We even have live bears, Indy and Belle, who live on campus.

 - Off-campus housing - Apartments and houses not located on campus property and owned by someone other than the university.
 To find off-campus housing, students can view Baylor's Off-Campus Housing Guide.